gohkhoonhiang/gohkhoonhiang.github.io/_posts/2016-05-07-single-or-double-quote-in-python.markdown

 5. String related to functionality of code - single quotes, eg. `'SELECT str FROM table_of_strs;'`

 I feel it is *not* necessary to make such a distinction between user-readable text and code-related text.
 For me, I'm more inclined towards having all *right hand side* strings in double quotes, and all *left hand side* strings in single quotes.
-This is quite consistent with the first 4 rules where the identifier, which is almost always use on the *left hand side*, uses single quotes, and the rest of the strings, usually on the *right hand side*, use double quotes.
+This is quite consistent with the first 4 rules where the identifier, which is almost always used on the *left hand side*, uses single quotes, and the rest of the strings, usually on the *right hand side*, use double quotes.

 I can't seem to find an answer regarding strings that are passed as function arguments.
 So I decided to standardize for my future self: `always_call_function("with a string argument")`.